rm511130/MarkLogic/README.md

-# Installation Instructions for MarkLogic on a PKS K8s Cluster
+# Instructions for installing MarkLogic on a PKS K8s Cluster

-- [MarkLogic](https://www.marklogic.com/) v10.0.1 installation on a [PKS](https://pivotal.io/platform/pivotal-container-service) v1.5.0 Kubernetes v1.14.5 Cluster
+- These instructions will guide you through the steps necessary to perform a [MarkLogic](https://www.marklogic.com/) v10.0.1 installation on a [PKS](https://pivotal.io/platform/pivotal-container-service) v1.5.0 Kubernetes v1.14.5 Cluster
-- I'm using a Mac (not a Windows PC) and following the instructions in Bill Miller's [blog](https://www.marklogic.com/blog/docker-deploy-kubernetes/) with some changes to accommodate my target environment
+- I'm using a Mac (not a Windows PC) and following the instructions in [Bill Miller's blog](https://www.marklogic.com/blog/docker-deploy-kubernetes/) with some slight variations to accommodate my target environment
-- I also have Docker Desktop Community v2.1.0.2 (37877) on my Mac.
+- You will need to have Docker Desktop Community v2.1.0.2 (37877), or a later version, on your Mac if you wish to build the MarkLogic DB and the Nginx Ingress container images.
+This is an optional step because both images are also available under my public Docker Hub directory.

 ## 1. Start by cloning this repo into a `/work` directory: